 Sketching or Drawing Portraits

 Sketching is a quick freelance outline of the intended object.
 Drawing is a precise replica of the object.
-An artist will make a quick sketch as an outline before painting towards a finished product.
+An artist will make a quick sketch before painting towards a finished product.
 Other artists prefer to draw all details for accuracy then proceed to paint.

 Folks, regardless of whether you do portrait or landscape paintings, it is in your best interest to know how to draw.
 Most paintings require a minimum of at least a sketched outline.
 Think of your sketch or drawing as a map or a guide towards the finished project.

-There are free online classes; drawing books may be borrowed from a local library, or purchase a book.
-There are many classes taught at local art schools, colleges, and community art centers offer a variety of classes.
+There are free online classes.
+Instruction books for drawing and sketching may be borrowed from a local library, or purchased.
+Local art schools, colleges, and community art centers offer a variety of classes.